uhlik/blendmaxwell/readme.md

 * Export objects and cameras for movement and deformation blur
 * Maxwell Extensions: Particles, Grass, Hair, Scatter, Subdivision, Sea, Cloner, Volumetrics
 * Export Subdivision modifiers if their type is Catmull-Clark and they are at the end of modifier stack on regular mesh objects (optional)
-* Wireframe scene export (all edges are converted to instanced cylinder of user defined radius)
 * Scene import (objects, emitters, cameras and sun selectively)

 ![ui](https://raw.githubusercontent.com/uhlik/bpy/master/x/bmr.png)